Exosome Therapeutics

 How are exosomes used to treat cancer?

-What's a CAR and how will it help treat my cancer?
+What's a CAR and how will it help treat cancer?

 CAR stands for Chimeric Antigen Receptor and like the mythical creature that combines parts from various animals in to one, CARs are hybrid structures that combine a delivery address label (antigen-binding protein) and a key that turns on immune cells (a cell activating construct) into a single receptor that is placed on the surface of T-cells or Natural Killer cells.
 The “address label” directs the CAR-cells to where they are needed (e.g., to a breast cancer cell).
 Once they arrive, the activation key is turned and CAR-cell kills the cancer cells.
 This is referred to as CAR-cell therapy and has shown great promise in treating blood cancers (e.g. lymphoma).